 Isaiah 59:1 NIV

-In milliseconds my mind thought of how she could be injured.
+In milliseconds, I thought of how she could be injured.
 A gash, a concussion, or worse—a paralyzing injury.
 Undoubtedly, her fall would result, in minimum, a trip to the emergency room.
-Amazingly though, in the nick of time, my husband reached down, grabbed her wrist and–saved her.
-He was able to safely lay Lauren down.
-He’s always told me that he has quick, cat-like reflexes.

 A father, a son, and a bride.

-TJ and Lauren made vows to always love and cherish one another.
-Jesus has made the same vow to you.
-Are you passionate for Jesus?
+Our heavenly Father created marriage to be a metaphor of Christ’s relationship to the church.
+Just as TJ and Lauren made vows to always love and cherish one another, Jesus makes the same vow to His Church, the body of believers..
+Are you passionate about Jesus?
 Have you given Him your heart?
-Can you call Him your Bridegroom?
-If the Holy Spirit is poking at dying embers inside you, ask Jesus–the ARM OF THE LORD to reach down and save you.
-His Arm is not too short to save His bride.
+Do you call Him Bridegroom?
+If not, ask the ARM OF THE LORD to reach down and save you.
+His Arm is not too short to save.

 Psalm 118:14 NASB